Film: Another Death, Another Life

 “Le cinema est mort, vive le cinema.”
 (Le Mepris, 1963)

-Image: Still from Decasia: State of Decay (Bill Morrison, 2001).
-Courtesy of Plexifilm.
+Decasia: State of Decay / Bill Morrison, courtesy of Plexifilm

 The main topics I seek to address in this paper are the decay of cinema, of which the death of film is just one part, the loss of the filmic due to an imposed takeover by digital processes, and the relationship between these two trends.
 I will attempt to put these topics in perspective (historically and artistically) to illustrate that the current doom thinking represents a limited outlook on the future of cinema, although I agree that we should be concerned about the future of film.
 I will start by making distinctions between “film,” “cinema,” and “movies,” to clarify the terms of debate.

 Film for me refers to the medium itself: as the filmstrip carrying a layer of light sensitive emulsion in which a latent image is formed upon exposure to light.
 Film is also the most general and neutral term when referring to any kind of motion picture, the entire medium, or all motion pictures collectively.
 Film in this sense differs from cinema, which comes from the Greek word “kinema” meaning motion, which also indicates motion pictures in general, as an art form specifically.
 I tend to restrict the use of “cinema” to the aesthetics and internal structure of the art of film (or film as an art form).
 The filmic refers to those specific aspects of the cinema that concern its technical qualities (usually discussed in relation to reality)–the pictures–while movies refers to film’s function as an economic commodity: a consumable, popular, entertainment product.
 The latter is not my object of study, but it is impossible to avoid referring to the movies in any debate about the death of film.